 As a minimum, the DSM-5 diagnostic criteria should be met for a diagnosis of ADHD to occur.

 If medication is to be used in the management of ADHD, psychostimulants are the first line of treatment.
-Prescribing of psychostimulants requires prior authorisation by the NSW Ministry of Health and must be in accordance with management criteria issued by the NSW Ministry of Health.
+Prescribing or supplying of psychostimulants requires prior authorisation by the NSW Ministry of Health and must be in accordance with management criteria issued by the NSW Ministry of Health.